charleswagner/leadershipbutton/.specpilot/engine/spec_driven_prompt.md

 6.  **Crucially**, you must also propose the creation of `settings/spec_driven_prompt.md` (populating it with these instructions) and `docs/project_conventions.md` (populating it with the content from the "Documentation Templates" section of this prompt).

-7. Create an empty `.specpilot/workspace/notepads/notepad.md` file as a persistent scratchpad for developer notes and ideas.
+7. Create a `.specpilot/workspace/notepads/notepad.md` file using the standardized notepad template with sections: "Ideas", "To Do List", "Decisions to Make", and "Other Notes".

 8. Present this entire file and directory creation plan for my approval.
 After I approve, automatically switch to **Design Mode**.